jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 large.
 This idea is implemented in package *bootnet* [@Epskamp2018a].

-Below, the stability of the network that was fit in the previous example is examined with bootnet: fifty networks are fit, based on fifty bootstrapped samples.
+Below, the stability of the network that was fit in the previous example is examined with `bootnet`: fifty networks are fit, based on fifty bootstrapped samples.
 In the results plot, the red line marks the strength of the edges in the full sample, while grey confidence intervals mark the distribution of the edge weights in the bootstraps.